Health & Wellbeing

 Caring can place huge demands on your time and energy.
 For some carers, stress is simply a fact of life, but many also feel overwhelmed.
 This can lead to anxiety and depression.
 It is not unusual for carers at times to have feelings of guilt, anger, feeling trapped, grief and loss.
 However, carers can also feel very positive about caring.

 Consider the following questions.
 If you have answered ‘yes’ or ‘sometimes’ to any of them, it may be helpful for you to talk to someone about what to do or how to get more support.
 You can contact North Tyneside Carers’ Centre on 0191 643 2298.
-You can also visit the My Care website to find out about local support and services.
+You can also visit the Anxious Minds to find out about local support and services.

 Do you sometimes feel overwhelmed?